msinton/random/Scala-3/blog.md

 #### 🕊️ To Migrate 🕊️

-Old style implicits will can still be imported as they currently are, however they will also be imported through the new `given` style of imports.
+Old style implicits can still be imported as they currently are, however they will also be imported through the new `given` style of imports.
 Gradually this old style will be deprecated (Scala 3.1) and then in a later version will give a compiler error.
 This will give libraries and users the chance to migrate smoothly.